Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

 ### Module 1: [TreeClassification]

-This module classifies the original points from the original AHN4 point clouds to [trees&shrubs] and [others].
+This module classifies the original points from the original AHN4 point clouds to **[trees&shrubs]** and **[others]**.

 There are three parameters:

 ```
-    search_radius - The neighbourhood size for determing number of points and clustering;
+    search_radius: The neighbourhood size for determing number of points and clustering;
-    num_pts_per_cluster - The minimum number of points per cluster;
+    num_pts_per_cluster: The minimum number of points per cluster;
-    mean_height_cluster - To filter the obtained clusters that have low elevation.
+    mean_height_cluster: To filter the obtained clusters that have low height.
 ```

 ### Module 2: [TreeIndividualization]

-This module performs the individual tree delineation from the classified [trees&shrubs] points.
+This module performs the individual tree delineation from the classified **[trees&shrubs]** points.
 There are three parameters:

 ```